What Is a Good CTR for Google Ads + How to Improve Yours

 An ad that has the users’ relevant keywords within the headline and copy will get more clicks than a generic ad.

-If your clickthrough rate leaves a bit to be desired, check out these tips for how to improve it.
+If your click-through rate leaves something to be desired, check out these tips for getting a high CTR for your Google Ads.

-1. Add a Special Deal in Your Headline
+1. Include a Special Deal in Your Headline

-People are drawn to an awesome deal like moths to a flame.
-So, if you want to improve your CTR, add a special deal in your headline.
+People are drawn to great deals like moths to a flame.
+So, if you want to improve a low CTR, add a special deal in your headline.

 Use Power Words: